Complementary consistency semi-supervised learning for 3D left atrial image segmentation: Materials and Methods

-Auxiliary model 2 drops some of the low-resolution feature fusion and focuses more on high-resolution pixel information.
-Ture Positive is increased by optimizing the boundaries of segmentation which also reduces the incorrectly segmented voxels.
-The main model uses the full V-Net, with all four decoding blocks using skip-connection.
-In this way, it forms a simple inter-model perturbation with the auxiliary model.
+Auxiliary model 2 sacrifices some of the low-resolution feature fusion to focus more on high-resolution pixel information.
+By optimizing the segmentation boundaries, it reduces the number of incorrectly segmented voxels and increases the true positive rate.
+The main model, on the other hand, uses the complete V-Net, with all four decoding blocks using skip connections, thus forming a simple model-level perturbation with the auxiliary models.
 The probability map of the main model is as follows.

-Auxiliary model 1 focuses more on high-level semantic information, while auxiliary model 2 focuses more on high-resolution pixel information.
-The complementary symmetric structure is formed by a straightforward setup that causes the two auxiliary models to tend in opposing directions while maintaining the compatibility information.
-This paper uses a straightforward complementary symmetric skip-connection for the complementary symmetry setup.
-The main model is guided effectively because the two auxiliary models both acquire useful complementary information and create only minor inter-model perturbations.
+Auxiliary model 1 focuses more on high-level semantic information, while Auxiliary model 2 focuses more on high-resolution pixel information.
+By simple configuration, the two auxiliary models are inclined in different directions while retaining compatible information, forming a complementary symmetrical structure.
+The complementary symmetrical setting in this paper uses a simple complementary symmetrical skip connection.
+The two auxiliary models not only learn effective complementary information, but also form minimal model-level perturbations with the main model, ensuring that the main model effectively accepts guidance.